desihub/imaginglss/docs/install.rst

 Installation
 ============

-ImagingLSS can be installed as a regular Python package, but can also be used without installation (since the code evolves rapidly with time).
+ImagingLSS can be installed as a regular Python package, but it can also be used without installation (since the code evolves rapidly with time).

-To install (this is how we test imaginglss at home)
+To install (this is how we test ImagingLSS at home)

 .. code-block:: bash